UBC-MDS/DSCI-532_2025_24_police_killings/reports/m1_proposal.md

-severity of police killings across all states; one horizontal bar plot that displays the top 10 states that have the most police killings; one stacked bar plot that shows the distribution of victims over race/ethnicity and gender; one density plot that shows the distributions of victims over a changeable feature for each gender class.
-The changeable feature can be selected by the user in the drop-down menu next to the density plot, with options from the victim's level (i.e. age) to the regional level (i.e. personal income, the ratio of house income to county income, education level, and unemployment rate).
+severity of police killings across all states; one horizontal bar plot that displays the top 10 states that have the most police killings; one stacked bar plot that shows the distribution of victims over race/ethnicity and gender; one density plot that shows a time-series distribution of police killings.

+On the left hand side of the dashboard, users can interact with all the plots by toggling multiple filters.
+The filters include the following:

+-   Gender classes (i.e. Male, Female, and Non-conforming)

+-   Race/ethnicity (i.e. White, Black, Hispanic/Latino, Asian/Pacific
+    Islander, Native American, Arab-American, and Other)

+-   Age groups (i.e. under 19, 20-39, 40-59, 60+)

+-   Year (either 2015 or 2016)

-Aside from the drop-down menu for the density plot, the user can also interact with all the plots by choosing multiple filters in time (on a monthly basis), gender class (i.e. Male and Female), and race/ethnicity (i.e. White, Black, and Hispanic).
-By toggling the filters, users can visualize the distributions with certain conditions that are of interest.
+By toggling the filters, users can visualize the distributions with different combinations of configurations.